Relation to other learning activities

 Any integration process of VPs into the curriculum must be carefully planned, implemented and evaluated.
 To be successful, e-learning resources like VPs, in particular, must be integrated and aligned with the desired learning objectives [Baumann-Birkbeck 2017] and other teaching events [Haag 2010] like cardiac auscultation exercises on mannequins [Quinn 2011] or radiological course programs [Scherer 2011].
 As stated by Huwendiek et al., those activities should be built on each other to give the students an opportunity to apply newly gained knowledge [Huwendiek 2013].

 VPs can be used in very different settings.
 Cases can be included in all learning environments being particularly suitable to small groups, larger interactive classroom teaching sessions and individual learning.
 VP cases can be used as a prerequisite for high-fidelity simulations [Singh 2003] or may be used as an assessment method of intended learning outcomes.
-Students themselves prefer to have the VPs introduced in the integration activity setting rather than during the lectures, which students call “an incompatible setting” for the experience of working through cases [Dahri 2019].
-For example, it is possible to combine communication-focused classes or mannequin-based activities with the use of VPs.
-When students are waiting to take their turn on a simulator or enter a role playing activity, give them the case to solve, which will allow them to stay active and focused throughout that time.
+Students prefer to have the VPs introduced after rather than during the lectures, which they call “an incompatible setting” for the experience of working through cases [Dahri 2019].
+It is possible to combine communication-focused classes or mannequin-based activities by asking students to solve VPs in preparation for high-fidelity simulation.
+When students are waiting to take their turn on a simulator or enter a role playing activity, give them a VP to solve, which will allow them to stay active and focused throughout that time.
 Thereby, you can use the existing resources in a better way, enhance different experiences and turn partial-task training into whole-task training [Ellaway 2015].

 As noted by Fischer et al., if we use VPs without integrating them into the curriculum, this would lead to low acceptance of such methods.
 Therefore, exam-relevance of VPs and integration with follow-up seminars are key factors for a high level of acceptance.
 Fischer et al. presented an example from Munich where internal medicine learning cases ceased to be integrated on a mandatory basis.
 Instead, students were provided with 15 learning cases that thematically related to a weekly seminar (with 18 students per group) and dealt with content that was relevant to the final written exam.
 The learning cases were to be worked on in self-study as preparation for the follow-up seminar and discussed there.
 About 10% of the questions in the final exam referred to case contents [Fischer 2008].